-Major Organ Failure Requiring Transplant: Irreversible failure of the heart, liver, bone marrow or both lungs such that an organ transplant is needed.
-The Participant must be accepted into a recognized transplant program in Canada or the United States approved by Blue Cross.
-The Elimination Period begins from the date of the Participant's enrolment into such program.
+Major Organ Failure Requiring Transplant: Irreversible failure of the kidneys, liver, lungs or heart requiring a transplant of that organ.
+The Participant must be accepted in a transplant program approved by Blue Cross.
+The elimination period begins from the date of the participant's enrolment into such program.